What is a Social Security Overpayment?

 - You request waiver

 If all 3 of these apply to you and your waiver is denied, remind the SSA worker that you qualify for an automatic waiver.
-If the waiver is still denied, contact Pine Tree Legal right away.
+If you live in Maine and the waiver is still denied, contact Pine Tree Legal right away.
+If you do not live in Maine, contact your local legal aid organization.

 Steps in Applying for a Waiver of Overpayment